FlxVctr/Fundamentals-of-Online-Social-Network-Analysis/Lecture_2_Epistemology_Methodology/2_Epistemology_Methodology.md

 <sub>Diffusion trees reconstructed from __first 10,000 participating accounts__ in each case.</sub>

+- reconstructed diffusion network, based on assumption that the last exposure triggered the reshare
+- colour by connected component
+- decreasing dominance of largest components
+- increasing number of components, equivalent to number of entry points -> more viral, more 'organic growth', less viral, more 'outside influence'

 Note:
-from collected data:
-- reconstructed diffusion network
-- based on assumption that the last exposure triggered the reshare
-- colour by connected component (meaning nodes being reachable from each other via the links have same colour)
-- decreasing dominance of largest components
-- increasing number of components
-- equivalent to number of entry points -> more viral, more 'organic growth', less viral, more 'outside influence'
 - in Brexit case explainable by the fact that a lot of shares might be simply triggered by a tweet button on the petition website

 --